mjpvz/KyotoLabExperimentServer/README.md

 Step 1 through 9 only need to be done once.
 Step 10 onwards need to be done for each new experiment.

-1)Setup an AMT requester account on https://requester.mturk.com/
+1) Setup an AMT requester account on https://requester.mturk.com/

 When created, line your AMT requester account to an AWS account.
 (AMT is a service under the AWS umbrella, but you can in theory use it without making an AWS account.
 To use the developer mode, we need an aws account)